Back to overview

 Law fairs offer an important opportunity to meet firms face to face or virtually.

-They are your chance to meet trainees, associates and partners, as well as graduate recruiters, to quiz them about their firms and get a sense of what they’re like.
+They’re your chance to meet trainees, associates, partners and graduate recruiters to quiz them about their firms and get a sense of what they’re like.

-These conversations are also a chance for you to make a good impression, so people at the firm remember you.
-If you’re a non-law or a first-year student, law fairs are a crucial place to start considering a career in law and learn more about the profession and the options available to you.
+These conversations are also a chance for you to make a good first impression.
+If you’re a non-law or first-year student, law fairs are a crucial place to start considering a career in law, and a great way to learn more about the profession and the options available to you.

 Law fairs take place at most universities across the country in the autumn term, so look out for posters and careers service emails to find out about yours.
-If the law fair is in-person, when it arrives at your university, it’ll commandeer a large space like a sports hall or conference centre.
+If your university’s law fair is in person, it’ll take place in a large space like a sports hall or conference centre.

-At in-person fairs, firms bring large exhibition stands to grab your attention and quirky (or not so quirky) freebies to entice you – although an increased focus on sustainability has lowered the number of freebies!
+At in-person law fairs, law firms bring large exhibition stands to grab your attention and quirky freebies to entice you – although an increased focus on sustainability has lowered the number of freebies available.
 At law fairs, everyone's a winner: you get to chat to recruiters and lawyers to find out what they really want in candidates and they get to take an initial look at you, all within a relatively informal environment.
+Sometimes you also get to speak to trainees from the firms to hear directly about their experiences and how they succeeded in the recruitment process.

 Meanwhile, here are two quick tips to maximise your chance of a successful virtual fair.